Climate change in Uganda: Temperature and weather changes

+In August 2025, severe flash floods hit Mbale City and Sironko District in eastern Uganda, resulting in the deaths of at least three people, the displacement of hundreds, and widespread damage to infrastructure.
+Triggered by heavy rainfall, key bridges including the Nalugugu and Nabuyonga bridges were destroyed, cutting off major transport routes between the Bugisu, Sebei, and Karamoja sub-regions.
+Homes and plantations were submerged as rivers such as Nabuyonga and Nalugugu burst their banks.
+Among the victims were a schoolteacher, a teenage boy, and a young man who died while attempting a rescue.
+Local authorities reported that several communities remained isolated, with rescue operations and damage assessments ongoing.

 Impact on water resources

 Ugandan water supply and the sanitation sector has made substantial progress in urban areas from the mid-1990s until at least 2006, with substantial increases in coverage.
 Reforms from 1998 to 2003 included the commercialization and modernization of the National Water and Sewerage Corporation (NWSC) operating in cities and larger towns, as well as decentralization and private sector participation in small towns.
 Uganda has renewable water resources totalling to 2085 cubic meters per year, which is above the limit recognized internationally of 100 m3/year of water scarcity.
 Nevertheless, the water sector is developed and only about 0.5% of the total available water is utilized per year.

 Uganda has made some progress and improvements in water supply through improving facilities, increasing from 39% availability in 1990 to 48% in 2008, and, in remote and rural areas, from 40% in 1990 to 49% in 2008.
 This was not the case with the urban areas, which only increased from 35% in 1995 to 38% in 2008.